Welcome to the St Nicholas’ Primary School Eco Council

 Please bring in any empty and clean crisp packets from home and put them in the collection boxes or bags in the classrooms.

-The children and adults are going on a march around our local area to show our concern about effects of climate change and the impact it is having all around the world.
+The children and adults went on a march around our local area to show our concern about effects of climate change and the impact it is having all around the world.

 Tree Planting in the Local Community